elephantscale/vault-consul-labs-answers/lab22/README.md

 * In configure Postgresql secrets engine step, you configured the PostgreSQL secrets engine with the allowed role named readonly.
 A role is a logical name within Vault that maps to database credentials.
 These credentials are expressed as SQL statements and assigned to the Vault role.

-* Define the SQL used to create credentials.
+* Define the SQL used to create credentials (in Windows, you may need to rush the bash shell, such as comes with git install).

 ```shell
 tee readonly.sql <<EOF